 These beacons can push ads, product information and even coupons to customers who walk by your store or interact with certain products.
 And not in the too distant future, these beacons could act as a point of sale (POS) device if the customer’s phone has the correct app.

-Computerworld.com explains that if a beacon can communicate with a smartphone that’s connected to a mobile wallet, it can complete a sales transaction.
+Computerworld.com article "Mobile payments: What will it take for beacons to take the next step?" explains that if a beacon can communicate with a smartphone that’s connected to a mobile wallet, it can complete a sales transaction.
 They share an example of asking a consumer if they want 45% off a select item “You do?
 Great.
 Click here and you're done.
 It will be charged to the default card in your wallet.
 No need to stand in a line at all."

 The technology of using a beacon as a POS isn't a reality yet, but it seems that it's not too far off and could be a major shift in the way some companies do business.
 It would especially impact retail businesses or businesses that focus on consumer goods.
 As they stand today, beacons have the ability to advertise to your customers while they are in your store, and can collect data.
 According to digiday.com, business owners hope beacons can spur customers to buy more products in-store, and fight “showrooming,” – the consumer practice of researching products in stores only to buy them later off on e-Commerce platforms.